-Endnotes/Definitions
+Definitions

-1Bordering and Contiguous Wetlands: A bordering wetland is immediately next to its adjacent waterbody and may lie at, or below, the ordinary highwater mark (MHW in navigable waters) of that waterbody and is directly influenced by its hydrologic regime.
+Bordering and Contiguous Wetlands: A bordering wetland is immediately next to its adjacent waterbody and may lie at, or below, the OHW mark (MHW in navigable waters) of that waterbody and is directly influenced by its hydrologic regime.
 Contiguous wetlands extend landward from their adjacent waterbody to a point where a natural or manmade discontinuity exists.
-Contiguous wetlands include bordering wetlands as well as wetlands that are situated immediately above the ordinary highwater mark and above the normal hydrologic influence of their adjacent waterbody.
+Contiguous wetlands include bordering wetlands as well as wetlands that are situated immediately above the OHW mark and above the normal hydrologic influence of their adjacent waterbody.
 Note, with respect to the federally designated navigable rivers, the wetlands bordering and contiguous to the tidally influenced portions of those rivers are reviewed under "II.
 Navigable Waters".

-2 Direct, Secondary, and Cumulative Impacts/Effects:
+Direct, Secondary, and Cumulative Impacts/Effects:

 Direct Impacts: The immediate loss of aquatic ecosystem within the footprint of the fill.

-Secondary Effects: These are effects on an aquatic ecosystem that are associated with a discharge of dredged or fill materials, but do not result from the actual placement of the dredged or fill material.
+Secondary Effects: See 40 CFR 230.11(h).
+These are effects on an aquatic ecosystem that are associated with a discharge of dredged or fill materials, but do not result from the actual placement of the dredged or fill material.
 Information about secondary effects on aquatic ecosystems shall be considered prior to the time final section 404 action is taken by permitting authorities.
-Some examples of secondary effects on an aquatic ecosystem are a) fluctuating water levels in all impoundment and downstream associated with the operation of a dam, b) septic tank leaching and surface runoff from residential or commercial developments on fill, and c) leachate and runoff from a sanitary landfill located in waters of the U.S. Put another way, secondary effects are those impacts outside the footprint of the fill that arise from and are associated with the discharge of dredged or fill material, including the operation of an activity or facility associated with the discharge.
-Examples may include habitat fragmentation; interruption of travel corridors for wildlife (for example, for amphibians that migrate to and from seasonal or vernal pools used as breeding habitat); hydrologic regime changes; and impacts from operation and maintenance activities for constructed facilities; such as noise/lighting, storm water runoff, and road kill of wetland dependent wildlife.
-Using the directions contained in the guidelines, we consider the circumstances of a proposed discharge and the project of which it is a part to evaluate the scope, extent, severity, and permanence of direct, secondary, and cumulative adverse effects upon the aquatic ecosystem.
+Some examples of secondary effects on an aquatic ecosystem are a) fluctuating water levels in all impoundment and downstream associated with the operation of a dam, b) septic tank leaching and surface runoff from residential or commercial developments on fill, c) leachate and runoff from a sanitary landfill located in waters of the U.S., d) work such as pipelines that drains a water of the U.S. by providing a conduit for water on or below the surface, e) groundwater withdrawals from wells that drain surface water from adjacent wetlands or waterbodies.
+Put another way, secondary effects are those impacts outside the footprint of the fill that arise from and are associated with the discharge of dredged or fill material, including the operation of an activity or facility associated with the discharge.
+Examples may include habitat fragmentation; interruption of travel corridors for wildlife (e.g., for amphibians that migrate to and from seasonal or vernal pools used as breeding habitat); hydrologic regime changes; and impacts from operation and maintenance activities for facilities constructed on fill placed in waters of the U.S. Using the directions contained in the guidelines, we consider the circumstances of a proposed discharge and the project of which it is a part to evaluate the scope, extent, severity, and permanence of direct, secondary, and cumulative adverse effects upon the aquatic ecosystem.

 Cumulative Impacts: The extent of past, present, and foreseeable developments in the area may be an important consideration in evaluating the significance of a particular project's impacts.
 Although the impacts associated with a particular discharge may be minor, the cumulative effect of numerous similar discharges can result in a large impact.
-Cumulative impacts should be estimated only to the extent that they
+Cumulative impacts should be estimated only to the extent that they are reasonable and practical.